- Open Source CEO by Bill Kerr

 But it is hard to imagine that some of the biggest companies in the world today started the same way we all did.
 They started at the bottom.
 Mere mortals.
 With nothing more than a dream to āmake itā on the big stage.

-So today, letās take a dig into some of the biggest brandsā ugly pasts so we can all feel a little bit better about ourselves.
-And if youāre thinking of starting a business, just remember; itās supposed to be shitty in the beginning.
+So today, letās take a dig into some of the biggest brandsā ugly pasts so we can all feel a little better about ourselves.
+If youāre thinking of starting a business, just remember, itās supposed to be shitty in the beginning.
 You just have to trust that it is all part of the process.

 Odeo, later Twitter cum X